 As an applied biological science, microbiology deals with many important practical problems in medicine, agriculture, bioremediation and food industries, and is at the heart of biotechnology and molecular biology.

-The Department of Microbiology offers an undergraduate program leading to the Bachelor of Science degree and a graduate program leading to the Master of Science and Ph.D. degrees.
+The Microbiology program offers an undergraduate program leading to the Bachelor of Science degree and a graduate program leading to the Master of Science and Ph.D. degrees.
 At the undergraduate level, courses in general microbiology, molecular biology, medical microbiology, immunology, prokaryotic diversity, bacterial and viral genetics, bacterial physiology and biochemistry, biotechnology, and virology are available to assist in your career and job-oriented goals.
 Our teaching laboratories will give you the chance to experience first-hand the procedures and techniques employed in modern microbiological research.
 Further, opportunities for undergraduate research abound.
 These opportunities to work with research-active faculty include course credit for research, as well as paid positions as an Undergraduate Assistant or student worker.
 We also offer several scholarships to help students pay for their education.